35 creative stuffed animal storage ideas to help you organize all of the plush toys in your home so they’re contained and easy for kids to access.

 20. Transform an Old Dresser into a Toy Organizer

-How To Display Stuffed Animals In A Room?
+How To Display Stuffed Animals In Kids’ Bedrooms?

 21. DIY Toy Storage from an Old Hanging Planter

 If you’re into repurposing, you’re going to love this DIY Toy Storage from an Old Hanging Planter!
 It turned out so cute!
-Planters are the perfect storage solutions for when you want to keep things off the floor, and you can easily make it fit any decor and bedroom style.
+Planters are the perfect storage solutions for a child’s room when you want to keep things off the floor, and you can easily make it fit any decor and bedroom style.
+You could even use a wall planter if you’d prefer not to have them hanging.

 22. Use an Old Flat Sheet as Stuffed Animal Hammock